xzzulz/deathspeak/readme.md

 ## Introduction

-For now, see the spec draft
+For now, see the specs draft